izilas/SQL-PORTFOLIO/README.md

 # SQL-PORTFOLIO
-A collectio of all my projects with SQL
+A collection of all my projects with SQL